 Related reading: When scorned women misuse the law for their selfish motives

 She learnt her lesson about office affairs

-Poor Vijayalaxmi, she was suitably chastised and memo-ed, and within 3 days she was out of the organisation.
-The boss however, was kind enough to write her a decent letter of recommendation, omitting the ghastly business of the romantic nature.
+Poor Vijayalaxmi, she was suitably chastised and memo-ed, and within three days she was out of the organisation.
+The boss, however, was kind enough to write her a decent letter of recommendation, omitting the ghastly business of the romantic nature.
 Fortunately, she found employment elsewhere and has learned her lesson.
 She had a traditional arranged marriage and when I met here recently had risen to Head of HR in another MNC.